gooofy/aqb/README.md

-# aqb
-Amiga QuickBasic Compiler
+# AQB: Amiga QuickBasic Compiler

-So far very incomplete, just an experiment.
+An experiment in alternate history: what AmigaBASIC could have looked like, had it been developed further tailored to the Amiga OS.

-Based on
+Originally based on

 https://github.com/ComMouse/tiger-compiler